She Didn't Say No!

 She Didn't Say No! is a 1958 British comedy film directed by Cyril Frankel and starring Eileen Herlie, Perlita Neilson and Niall MacGinnis.

+Background

-It was written by T.J.
+She Didn't Say No! was written by T.J.
 Morrison based on the 1955 novel We Are Seven by Una Troy.
-An attractive young Irishwoman has six children from five different fathers.
+Troy fictionalised the life of Moll McCarthy (1902–1940), who lived in an Irish village and had seven children by (at least) six fathers.
+Her lifestyle, in a deeply Catholic country where premarital sex and illegitimacy was strongly frowned on, attracted opprobrium and her cottage's thatched roof was destroyed by arson in 1926.
+It was claimed that she lived by bartering sexual favours for produce and services.
+Local judge Seán Troy (Una's father) refused two applications to have her children taken into an orphanage, persuaded that she was a good mother.
+She was murdered in November 1940; a relative, Henry "Harry" Gleeson, was hanged for her murder, but was pardoned in 2013.
+Kieran Fagan, in 2015, published The Framing of Harry Gleeson, which claimed McCarthy was murdered by local Irish Republican Army (IRA) members suspecting that she was an informant for the local Garda sergeant, Anthony Delaney.
+Other possible culprits mentioned by Brendan Ó Cathaoir in 2001 were the Gardaí or the father of the seventh child.
+Fagan's book caused controversy by naming the supposed fathers of McCarthy's children, many of them married men.

 Plot

-In a little Irish town the authorities apply for a court order to remove the unmarried Bridget Monaghan's six children, who have five different fathers.
+In a village in County Wexford, the authorities apply for a court order to remove the unmarried Bridget Monaghan's six children, who have five different fathers.
 When the judge disagrees, finding them to be a happy and united family, the doctor convenes a meeting of the surviving fathers (one has died) at which, after long discussion, they agree on a plan.
-To remove the scandal, they will buy the Monaghans a farm over 150 kilometres away.
+To remove the scandal, they will buy the Monaghans a farm over 100 mi away.

 Negotiations will be conducted by Casey, unmarried father of the eldest Monaghan boy, whom he takes to work on his own farm.
 The eldest Monaghan girl falls in love with a visiting painter, who wants to take her to Italy.
 The next Monaghan girl catches the eye of a visiting film director, who wants to take her to London.
 The youngest Monaghan boy wins the heart of his father's childless wife, who wants to adopt him.
 Two children are left when Casey is ready to move the family to their new home and, to remove scandal, he marries their mother.